alfredone270895/c-collections/README.md

 # c-collections
-List of exercise written in c
+List of exercises written in c